MarTech Meaning- What is MarTech & Why Is It Important

 Billing

-Martech usually works on a subscription-based model.
+MarTech usually works on a subscription-based model.
 This means businesses pay a regular monthly fee to access their technology, with potential extra charges for additional features.

 Adtech platforms, on the other hand, often use a commission-based system.
 Advertisers might need to meet a minimum spending amount and are charged based on the number of clicks or sales generated from their ads.